NewForestsUS/ftype-to-assessment/doc/ForestType_To_Assessment_Crosswalk_Doc.md

+# Forest Type to Assessment Area Crosswalk

+This document describes the steps for generating a forest type to assessment area crosswalk using CAR supersections, FIA forest types, ARB species-to-forest, and Carbon plan assessment area and common practice.
+The resulting dataset includes a many-to-many mapping of forest types to assessment areas and common practice values.
+This crosswalk is later applied to forest type and supersection raster data to generate raster datasets of assessment area and common practice values.

-# Data loading
+### Data loading

-First we read in the supersections vector data
+First we read in the supersections vector data for the CONUS supplied by the Carbon Action Reserve (CAR):

 ``` r
 kable(head(supersect_sf))